A nipple shield is a thin flexible silicone cover, placed over the nipple before baby attaches. It has holes to allow milk to flow through.

-A nipple shield may be suggested to a mother with certain types of breastfeeding problems and when other options have not worked to fix these.
-A nipple shield should not usually be used before a mother’s milk has ‘come in’ — typically around day 2–6 after the birth of her baby.
-Refer to our article on engorgement for more information.
+A nipple shield may be suggested for a variety of reasons and when other options have not worked to fix the nipple or attachment problem.
+A nipple shield is usually only used once your milk has 'come in', often around day 2 to 6 after the birth.
+In most cases, you only need to use a nipple shield for a short time.

 Concerns with the use of a nipple shield

 The older types of shields were made of hard plastic or thick rubber.
 This affected how well a baby could drain the breast and so a mum’s milk supply could reduce over time.

 With the newer thin silicone nipple shields, this doesn't happen as much.
 However, your baby may still take a little longer to feed than they would without it, as the nipple shield will still slow the flow a bit.